SouthGreenPlatform/culebrONT/README.md

 <a name="rules"></a>
 ### Available data test
-Some data test `Data-Xoo-sub/` are also available on https://itrop.ird.fr/culebront_utilities/.
+A data test `Data-Xoo-sub/` is available on https://itrop.ird.fr/culebront_utilities/.
 Feel free to download it using `wget` and put it on CulebrONT repertory.

 ## Rules in Culebront